Adult Learning

 The Wisdom of Knowing We Will Die

-Rabbi Zimmerman references this document in the talks: End of Life Care Conversation Starter Kit
+How Do I Want to Die?
+Rabbi Zimmerman references this document in her talk: End of Life Care Conversation Starter Kit

 From the Maccabees’ Fight to Urban Flight: The historic Chanukah story, Jewish demography, and the work of racial justice